 By 2023, the investment in smart parking projects is expected to reach $3.8 billion, witnessing a CAGR of 14% year over year.
 It’s good news because a smart car parking project can address the challenges related to finding the space for a car while making it convenient for users to access everything right from their mobile devices.

 Is there a demand for smart parking app development in the market?
 Let’s answer this with some quick statistics.

 ParkWhiz is currently one of the most used parking apps.
-It is being used by 1,000,000+ Android users and has a rating of 4.4 on Google Play Store.
-Another parking app used widely in the US is MKE Park App.
+1,000,000+ Android users are using it, and it has a rating of 4.4 on Google Play Store.
+Another parking app used widely in the US is the MKE Park App.

-The users of these apps increased significantly in no time.
+The number of users of these apps increased significantly in no time.
 More than 40 million users are accessing over 4,000 parking locations in the US.
-Recent reports also reveal that around 30% of the cars are looking for a nearby parking location using mobile apps.
+Recent reports also reveal that around 30% of cars are looking for a nearby parking location using mobile apps.